INFORMATION FOR AUTHORS

 HARDMAN, K. & MARSHALL, J. (2001).
 Worldwide survey on the state and status of physical education in schools.
 In G. Doll-Tepper & D. Scoretz (Eds.), World summit on physical education (pp. 15-37).
 Proceedings of the "World Summit on Physical Education", 3-5 November 1999.
 Berlin, Germany: International Council of Sport Science and Physical Education (ICSSPE).

 BOUKES, P.B.
 (2015).
 Personal communication from the Acting Director of Sport at the Nelson Mandela Metropolitan University, Port Elizabeth on 27 February 2015.

 JACOBS, L. (2015).
 Personal interview with the Spokesperson of UNICEF, 25 August, Pretoria.

 If authors honour the rules and specifications for the submission of manuscripts, unnecessary delays would be avoided.
-Requesting ‘copy right’ concerning figures or photographs is the responsibility of the authors and should be indicated.
+Requesting ‘copyright’, concerning figures or photographs, is the responsibility of the authors and should be indicated.
 A manuscript that does not meet the requirements, as set out above, will be returned to the author without being evaluated.
-A subject specialist Editor administers and coordinates the assessment of the referees and provides the final recommendation to the editor.
-The final decision is made by the editor.
+A subject specialist Editor administers and coordinates the assessment of the referees and provides the final recommendation.

 The corresponding author will receive a complimentary copy of the Journal and five reprints of the article that could be shared with the co-authors.
 The original manuscripts and illustrations will be discarded one month after publication unless a request is received to return the original to the corresponding author.
 A page fee of South African R300 per page is payable on receipt of a statement issued by the Editor.